Ron-Niri/Helpful-Stuff/Add-website-for-apache2.md

     </Directory>
 </VirtualHost>
 ```
-- change "YOUR_PORT" to the desire port and change PATH_FOR_THE_WEBSITE_FILES for the path of your website's files.
+- change "YOUR_PORT" to the desire port, the THE_URL_WITH_THE_SUBDOMAIN to your domain with the subdomain and change PATH_FOR_THE_WEBSITE_FILES for the path of your website's files.
 - now press the following keys to save and exit:
 ```
   CTRL + O, ENTER, CTRL + X